pali-english/pali-english.github.io/README.md

 has gone beyond two things,
 then they consciously
 make an end of all fetters.

+    Yadā: when
+    Dvayesu: in two, two things
+    Dhammesu: in things, in states
+    Pāragū: gone beyond, crossed over
+    Hoti: is, becomes
+    Brāhmaṇo: brahmin (often used in Buddhist texts to mean a spiritually advanced person, regardless of caste)
+    Athassa: then, for him
+    Sabbe: all
+    Saṁyogā: bonds, fetters
+    Atthaṁ: end
+    Gacchanti: they go, they make
+    Jānato: knowing, for one who knows

 Yassa pāraṁ apāraṁ vā,
 pārāpāraṁ na vijjati;